The Consent of the Governed: Country Studies — Islamic Republic of Iran

 From Alexander to the Qajars

-Their rule was followed by two long-lasting Persian dynasties, the Parthians (247 BC–AD 224) and the Sassanids (AD 224–642).
-The Muslim Arabs invaded Sassanid territory in 636 and had largely subdued Iran by 650, converting it to Islam.
-Thereafter, the country was ruled by a series of Arab and Turkic dynasties, until being conquered in the 13th century by the Mongol leader Genghis Khan, whose dominion stretched to China in the east and Russia in the north.
-After more than two centuries of Mongol and Turkic rule, the Safavid dynasty established itself in northwestern Iran in 1502 and soon took control of the country.
-The Safavids also made the Shiite sect of Islam the official religion, and Iran today remains predominantly Shiite.
-After the collapse of the Safavid dynasty in the early 18th century, two short-lived dynasties preceded the rise of the Qajar dynasty, founded by Aga Muhammad Khan in 1794.
-The 19th century featured encroachment on Qajar territory by Russia from the north and Great Britain from its possessions in India and interests in the Persian Gulf.
+Cyrus's Achaemenid dynasty fell to Alexander the Great in 330 BC.
+After Alexander's death, one of his generals founded the new Seleucid dynasty, which controlled much of present-day Iran.
+Seleucid rule was followed by two long-lasting Persian dynasties, the Parthian (247 BC–AD 224) and the Sassanid (AD 224–642).
+Muslim Arabs invaded in 636 and largely subdued Persia by 650, converting it to Islam.
+Thereafter, the country was ruled by a series of Arab and Turkic dynasties, until being conquered in the 13th century by the Mongol leader Genghis Khan, whose dominion stretched from China.
+After more than two centuries of Mongol and Turkic rule, the Safavid dynasty was established in northwestern Iran in 1502, which declared Shiite Islam as the official religion.
+Iran today remains predominantly Shiite.
+The Safavid dynasty fell in the early 19th century, ultimately succeeded by the Qajar dynasty.

 The Constitutional Revolution